kyiCS/Home-IoT-Simulation/README.md

 To run this program, download the `src` folder.
 Download the requirements in the `requirements.txt`, and `flask run` in the terminal.

+You will need to insert your own OpenWeatherMap API key in the `home.py` file.
+You can make a free account on the website and get the key there.

 #### Screenshots:
 ![main](/main.PNG)
 ![graph](/graph.png)